Last Updated on May 17, 2023 by Matt

 The front lights are adjustable and can be positioned to face straight ahead, up, or down, depending on the road conditions.

-One thing I noticed missing from this scooter is reflective side lights, which are typically found on most other e-scooters.
+One thing I noticed missing from this scooter is reflective side lights.
 I guess Voromotors decided to opt against sticking these so they don’t ruin the scooter’s black aesthetic, but you can easily add them yourself if you feel like they’re needed.

 Cockpit, handlebars, controls